-New rules published by the Equal Employment Opportunity Commission (EEOC) require employers who are subject to the Americans with Disabilities Act (ADA) –generally those with 15 or more employees–and offer employee wellness programs, to provide employees a new notice regarding the information collected through wellness program health assessments.
+New rules published by the Equal Employment Opportunity Commission require employers who are subject to the Americans with Disabilities Act–generally those with 15 or more employees–and offer employee wellness programs, to provide employees a new notice regarding the information collected through wellness program health assessments.

 Beginning January 1, 2017, employers must provide this notice to all employees currently enrolled in a wellness program prior to the completion of a health assessment, by the first day of their 2017 plan year, and then annually at renewal.

 If your company is enrolled in the CBIA Healthy Connections program, you may download the notice here.
 You must customize the document with your company information and then distribute it to all your wellness program participants before they complete a health assessment in 2017.

 You may also want to visit the EEOC's website to ensure your wellness program is in compliance with ADA regulations.